Languages

 Church USA: Committee member, Chair, Panel Moderator

-• Presbytery of Giddings-Lovejoy, St. Louis, MO:
+• Presbytery of Giddings-Lovejoy, St. Louis, MO: Served as a member of the

-Ministry in the City Project,Women’s Concerns Committee
+Mission and Services Committee, Ministry in the City Project,Women’s Concerns

 • National Taiwanese Presbyterian Young Adult (NTPYA), Roots and Wings